 According to the sign, each one represents particular qualities of the Phoenix.
 They are: “beauty, prosperity, reaching up to the heavens, flying towards the sun, controlling of the wind, integrity, justice, courtesy, benevolence, honesty, intelligence, loftiness, purity, self-renewal, kindness, talent and becoming an emperor.”

 The sculpture, though, is not an original design.
 It’s merely a larger replica of a relic unearthed from a Chu-era tomb.
 And visitors can even go see the original just behind the main statue itself.
-But who exactly were the Chu?

 What was the Chu Kingdom?